northwestopendata/lgtc_nwod_data/gmca/README.md

 # Greater Manchester Combined Authority Expenditure Data

-This contains a CSV file of the ten councils in the GMCA -
+This contains CSV files of the ten councils in the GMCA -

 It is compiled from Local Open Data Governemnt Expenditure files and covers the period 01/01/2019 - 31/12/2019.